AustEcon/bitsv/docs/source/guide/rates.rst

 ----------------------

-If you need to use currencies in your :ref:`transactions` that Bitcash does not support, convert it yourself to satoshi, ubch, mbch, or bch as these are supported natively.
+If you need to use currencies in your :ref:`transactions` that Bitcash does not support, convert it yourself to satoshi, ubsv, mbsv, or bsv as these are supported natively.